CMU-17-214/f2023/assignments/hw3.md

 Specifically, we expect to grade the homework with the following rubric:

-**Milestone 3a submission**
+**Initial submission (30 points, milestone 3a)**

 1. [ ] 10: The GitHub submission includes a reasonably complete version of all design documents that demonstrate a good-faith attempt at modeling the problem (`domain-model.pdf`,  <code>system-sequence-diagram.pdf</code> , <code>contract.pdf</code> , `object-model.pdf` , `build-justification.pdf`, and `state-justification.pdf`)
 2. [ ] 10: The design documents are submitted in a zip file to Canvas without obvious identifying information (no name or andrewid in any of the documents)
 3. [ ] 10: The GitHub submission includes reasonably complete code and tests that demonstrate a good-faith attempt at implementing the game.

-**Domain analysis (30 points, milestone 3a/c):**
+**Domain analysis (25 points, milestone 3a/c):**

-1. [ ] 10: The domain model in file <code>domain-model.pdf</code> describes the vocabulary of the problem with reasonable completeness, uses suitable notation (right UML boxes, named associations with cardinalities, association vs field, reasonable naming), and is at the right level of abstraction
+3. [ ] 10: The domain model in file <code>domain-model.pdf</code> describes the vocabulary of the problem with reasonable completeness, uses suitable notation (right UML boxes, named associations with cardinalities, association vs field, reasonable naming), and is at the right level of abstraction
-2. [ ] 10: The system sequence diagram in file <code>system-sequence-diagram.pdf</code> is reasonably complete, uses suitable notation, and is at the right level of abstraction.
+4. [ ] 10: The system sequence diagram in file <code>system-sequence-diagram.pdf</code> is reasonably complete, uses suitable notation, and is at the right level of abstraction.
-3. [ ] 10: The behavior contract in file <code>contract.pdf</code> is reasonably complete regarding pre- and post-conditions and at the right level of abstraction.
+5. [ ] 5: The behavior contract in file <code>contract.pdf</code> is reasonably complete regarding pre- and post-conditions and at the right level of abstraction.

-**Object-oriented design and justification (75 points, milestone 3a/c):**
+**Object-oriented design and justification (70 points, milestone 3a/c):**

-4. [ ] 15: The object model in file `object-model.pdf` is reasonably complete, uses suitable notation (right UML boxes, named associations with cardinalities, association vs field, reasonable naming), and is at the right level of abstraction.
+6. [ ] 15: The object model in file `object-model.pdf` is reasonably complete, uses suitable notation (right UML boxes, named associations with cardinalities, association vs field, reasonable naming), and is at the right level of abstraction.
-5. [ ] 10: The interaction diagram in `build-justification.pdf` is reasonably complete, uses suitable notation, is at the right level of abstraction, and is consistent with the object model (called methods exist in target class, caller has access to target objects).
+7. [ ] 10: The interaction diagram in `build-justification.pdf` is reasonably complete, uses suitable notation, is at the right level of abstraction, and is consistent with the object model (called methods exist in target class, caller has access to target objects).
-6. [ ] (20 total): Responsibility assignment for the state is clearly explained, appropriate and well justified  in `state-justification.pdf`
+8. [ ] 20: Responsibility assignment for the state is clearly explained, appropriate and well justified  in `state-justification.pdf`.
+We will check:
    - a.
-5: It is clear from the description where players, current player, worker locations, towers, and the winner are stored.
+It is clear from the description where players, current player, worker locations, towers, and the winner are stored.
    - b.
-5: The description matches the object model.
+The description matches the object model.
    - c.
-5: The responsibility assignment for each piece of state is justified with suitable design vocabulary (design goals/principles/heuristics/patterns).
+The responsibility assignment for each piece of state is justified with suitable design vocabulary (design goals/principles/heuristics/patterns).
 The assigned responsibilities and justifications are plausible.
    - d.
-5: The justification demonstrates an engagement with design principles and tradeoffs, and discusses design alternatives in a meaningful way.
+The justification demonstrates an engagement with design principles and tradeoffs, and discusses design alternatives in a meaningful way.

-7. [ ] (20 total): Responsibility assignment for checking and performing build actions is clearly explained, appropriate, and well justified in `build-justification.pdf`
+9. [ ] 20: Responsibility assignment for checking and performing build actions is clearly explained, appropriate, and well justified in `build-justification.pdf`.
+We will check:
    - a.
-5: It is clear from the description what checks are performed to determine whether a build action is valid and how the state of the game is updated when the action is performed.
+It is clear from the description what checks are performed to determine whether a build action is valid and how the state of the game is updated when the action is performed.
    - b.
-5: The description matches the interaction diagram.
+The description matches the interaction diagram.
    - c.
-5: The responsibility assignment for each method involved in checking and performing builds is justified with suitable design vocabulary (design goals/principles/heuristics/patterns).
+The responsibility assignment for each method involved in checking and performing builds is justified with suitable design vocabulary (design goals/principles/heuristics/patterns).
 The assigned responsibilities and justifications are plausible.
    - d.
-5: The justification demonstrates an engagement with design principles and tradeoffs, and discusses design alternatives in a meaningful way.
+The justification demonstrates an engagement with design principles and tradeoffs, and discusses design alternatives in a meaningful way.

-8. [ ] 10: Responsibility assignment for checking and performing a move action is appropriate (as recognizable from the object model and implementation; no description or justification requirement).
+10. [ ] 10: Responsibility assignment for checking and performing a move action is appropriate (as recognizable from the object model and implementation; no description or justification requirement).

-**Implementation and testing (95 points, milestone 3a/c):**
+**Implementation and testing (75 points, milestone 3a/c):**

-9. [ ] (35 total): All core functionality of the game is implemented and follows all rules as specified.
-Specifically we check that your code does the following:
+11. [ ] 30: All core functionality of the game is implemented and follows all rules as specified.
+Specifically we check that your code does the following: initializes the game, rejects invalid moves, rejects invalid builds, updates the state after moving, updates the state after building, determines the winner, ends the game
-   - a.
-5: Initializes the game
-   - b.
-5: Rejects invalid moves
-   - c.
-5: Rejects invalid builds
-   - d.
-5: Updates the state after moving
-   - e.
-5: Updates the state after building
-   - f.
-5: Determines the winner
-   - g.
-5: Ends the game
-10. [ ] 20: The implementation aligns with models.
+12. [ ] 10: The implementation aligns with models.
 We will look for: same names, state and methods in the same classes/objects, associations' cardinalities reflect implementation, and interactions possible as shown in diagrams.
-11. [ ] 10: The public methods of the code are well documented.
-12. [ ] 10: The implementation is well tested, using both unit tests and integration tests.
+13. [ ] 10: The implementation is well tested, using both unit tests and integration tests.
 The key functions like validating a move, a build, and tests of sequences of game play are tested at a reasonable level.
 The tests follow good practices (e.g. redundancy, independence, readability.
 NOT including the completeness of test suites).
+14. [ ] 5: The public methods of the code are well documented.
-13. [ ] 5: The build and tests are automated on Github Actions and succeed.
+15. [ ] 5: The build and tests are automated on Github Actions and succeed.
-14. [ ] 5: Commits are reasonably cohesive; commit messages are reasonable.
+16. [ ] 5: Commits are reasonably cohesive; commit messages are reasonable.
-15. [ ] 10: The implementation practices reasonable style, and the codes can pass a reasonable linter check (e.g. checkstyle.xml from previous homework).
+17. [ ] 10: The implementation practices reasonable style, and the codes can pass a reasonable linter check (e.g. checkstyle.xml from previous homework).

 **Peer review (30 points, milestone 3b):**

-1. [ ] 10: Reviews are provided for all solutions, following the provided rubric.
+18. [ ] 10: Reviews are provided for all solutions, following the provided rubric.
-2. [ ] 10: The reviews identify real design problems, if any.
+19. [ ] 10: The reviews identify real design problems, if any.
-3. [ ] 10: The reviews do not point out good design decisions as problems, if any.
+20. [ ] 10: The reviews do not point out good design decisions as problems, if any.